holistics/dbml/README.md

 ## Command-Line Interface (CLI)
 **(coming soon)** A `dbml-to-sql` generator to generate SQL from `.dbml` file
-- Allow users integrate DBML with their workflow
+- Allow users to integrate DBML with their workflow
 - Each project will have one or several `.dbml` files to define database schema
 - DBML-CLI will be used to export `.dbml` files to specific SQL (MySQL, PostgreSQL, etc), JSON format, etc
 - DBML-CLI could also be used to generate `.dbml` files from other SQL or JSON files